thanksrest/thanksrest/README.md

 <h2 align="left">Hi 👋!
-My name is Cassidy, and I'm a computer science student and developer, from Osaka, Japan</h2>
+My name is Cassidy, and I'm a comp sci student and developer from Osaka, Japan</h2>

 ###